 Leadership and management positions require people to occasionally put others before themselves.
-This will help leaders create value through their decisions and amplify their positive actions through their empowered and motivated team.
+These management types help leaders create value through their decisions and amplify their positive actions through their empowered and motivated team.

 Make sure to share this article with anyone you think could use it!

 When you find yourself in need of wine, coffee, kombucha, tea, beer, or snacks for your office or event, shoot us a message!